Convergence of Unadjusted Langevin in High Dimensions: Delocalization of Bias: Introduction

 Under this context, the goal of this paper is to show that the requirement on the step size in the unadjusted Langevin algorithm can be significantly improved if we use an alternative $W_{2,\ell^{\infty}}$ metric to measure convergence.
 The convergence bounds we prove in this metric indicate that, in some situations, the bias of the unajusted Langevin algorithm is \emph{delocalized}, in the sense that the bias in individual coordinates is nearly dimension-free.
 This is precisely the behavior observed when $\pi$ is a product measure.
 Our results show that this phenomenon holds in wider generality.

 References \cite{bou2023convergence} and \cite{durmus2021asymptotic} studied target distributions for which larger stepsizes are possible in high-dimensions if the observable of interest has Lipschitz constant that scales as $1/\sqrt{d}$, such as the averaged observable $f(x)=\frac{1}{d}\sum_{i=1}^d\Phi(x^{(i)})$ with $\ell^2$-Lipschitz $\Phi$.
 In these cases, a constant step size is sufficient to achieve a bounded error regardless of dimensionality.
-Our results go beyond these studies by establishing bounds that are not limited to averaged observables.
-Our analysis implies that the algorithm could achieve a bounded error for low-dimensional marginals in any dimension using a step size that is dimension-independent up to logarithmic terms.